angelicamapeso/bootcamp-day-planner/README.md

 # Bootcamp - Homework 5: Day Planner
 A planner for the workings hours (9-5) of the current day.
 Each hour block has a text area for the user to enter tasks/events for that hour.
-They may save their entries to local storage using the save button.
+They may save their entries to local storage using the corresponding save button.

 The planner also colour codes the hour blocks based on:
 - if it is a past hour